crosscompute/crosscompute-policies/terms-github.md

 All provisions of this Agreement which, by their nature, should survive termination will survive termination — including, without limitation: ownership provisions, warranty disclaimers, indemnity, and limitations of liability.

 M. Communications with CrossCompute
-Short version: We use email and other electronic means to stay in touch with our users.

 1. Electronic Communication Required
 For contractual purposes, you (1) consent to receive communications from us in an electronic form via the email address you have submitted or via the Service; and (2) agree that all Terms of Service, agreements, notices, disclosures, and other communications that we provide to you electronically satisfy any legal requirement that those communications would satisfy if they were on paper.
 This section does not affect your non-waivable rights.